Harve Presnell

-His career reoriented away from classical music to musical theatre in 1960 after Meredith Willson cast him in the lead role of his new Broadway musical The Unsinkable Molly Brown.
+His career reoriented away from classical music to musical theatre in 1960 after Meredith Willson cast him in a leading role in his new Broadway musical The Unsinkable Molly Brown.
 His portrayal of "Leadville Johnny" was a resounding success and he reprised the role in the 1964 film version of the musical, winning a Golden Globe Award for his portrayal.

 Presnell went on to star in a few more films during the 1960s, but by the early 1970s that aspect of his career came to a standstill.
 From 1970 to 1995 he mostly worked as a musical theatre performer on Broadway, the West End, and in touring productions out of New York.
 In his early 60s, Presnell saw a resurgence in his movie career which lasted until his death.
-He played character roles in films like Fargo (1996), Saving Private Ryan (1998), and Flags of Our Fathers (2006).
-He also appeared on television as Mr. Parker in The Pretender and Lew Staziak in Andy Barker, P.I..
+He played character roles in films like Fargo (1996), The Whole Wide World (1996), Saving Private Ryan (1998), and Flags of Our Fathers (2006).
+He also appeared on television as Mr. Parker in The Pretender and Lew Staziak in Andy Barker, P.I.
 He had recurring roles on Lois & Clark: The New Adventures of Superman and Dawson's Creek.